All Episodes

 I just seep across the border and infect America.

-He'll just go into the White House press room uh and they'll fall on their knees before him.
+He'll just go into the White House press room and they'll fall on their knees before him.

 Nothing fancy, scaling it back.

-Uh Maine uh approves gay marriage.
+Maine approves gay marriage.

-Uh as Maine gays, so gays the nation.
+As Maine gays, so gays the nation.

 Isn't that what they used to say?

-Uh the New York the New York Times has a story here.
+The New York Times has a story here.

-I I misread that.
+I misread that.

-I I really can't face watching this.
+I really can't face watching this.

-I f I f I found John Edwards almost impossible to watch when he was just like a a regular oleagenous creep, but now that he's a kind of adulterous uh oleaginous creep, I c I just I can't uh I can't get into it at all.
+I found John Edwards almost impossible to watch when he was just like a regular oleaginous creep.

 Is that because Rush is cowering in fear?

-And of course, uh yeah, that's that's right.
+And of course, yeah, that's right.

-So like uh Rush is just reeling.
+So like Rush is just reeling.

-He's he's reeling.
+He's reeling.

 You know, Colin Powell is always moderate, moderate, moderate, moderate.